Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics: Acknowledgements

 \section{Acknowledgements}

-This research is supported by ALC's appointment to the YST program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government and the National Research Foundation of Korea, Grant No.~RS-2023-00218927 (JHJ).
+This research is supported by ALC's appointment to the YST program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government (and local governments of Gyeongsangbuk-do Province and Pohang city) and the National Research Foundation of Korea, Grant No.~RS-2023-00218927 and 2021R1A6A1A10042944 (JHJ).
 ALC acknowledges Dr. Mohammad Zubbair Malik (Scientist, Dasman Diabetes Institute, Kuwait) for the initial discussions.
 ALC expresses a special thanks to Yeongjin Kim for his kind help in preparing the figures. \\